Aerial view of bushfire prone land in Eurobodalla Shire banner image

 Bushfire-prone land mapping

-The NSW Rural Fire Service Commissioner recently certified a Bushfire-Prone Land Map for Eurobodalla.
+The NSW Rural Fire Service (NSW RFS) Commissioner certified a bushfire-prone land map for Eurobodalla Shire.

 Frequently asked questions